 Individuals may find certain types of formal and informal meditation techniques to work better for them than others.
 This is one reason why it’s very helpful to have a mindfulness instructor: so that he or she can assist you in personalizing your practice.

 In the 1980s, researchers began studying the effects of mindfulness practice in medical settings for use in the reduction of stress and chronic pain.
-In recent years there has been exponential growth in the amount of research being conducted, and much more is still needed.
-However, to date, studies have found correlations between mindfulness practice and the following physical, psychological, and emotional benefits, to name a few:
+In recent years there has been exponential growth in the amount of research being conducted.
+It has shown a wide variety of correlations between mindfulness meditation practice and physical, psychological, and emotional health.
+Here are a few: